Calvonator/CCoin/README.md

 # Blocking Program

 While executing, this program waits for new transactions to be generated within the /transactions folder.
-When a new transaction is found, the program begins the process of adding the transaction block into the
+When a new transaction is found, the program begins the process of adding the transaction block into the blockchain.
+First checks if a genesis block exists and then forms the block by appending the previous blocks hash (chaining), generating a nonce number (14 zeros anywhere within the hash) and then placing this block into the blockchain.